A collective effort devoted to demonstrating practical regenerative solutions to societal challenges, beginning with a pilot project in New Mexico.

 Ben Adolph from Illinois is the founder of Merge Impact and a nationally recognized expert in regenerative agriculture and ecosystem credit assessment, with over a decade of experience in this field.
 A proven track record of enabling and monetizing ecosystem recovery for the benefit of landowners.
 Merge Impact collaborates with us on ecosystem service market development, including verification of benefits, additionality, and offsets.
 They also have access to biochar markets and support our mission of piloting socio-ecological renewal.

-Elmo Baca, of Las Vegas, New Mexico, is the Executive Director of the Las Vegas New Mexico Community Foundation, bringing decades of experience in revitalization and historic preservation.
-A former Board chairman of the New Mexico Humanities Council, he has an interest in cultural heritage, arts and cultural districts, and architecture.
-He provides a crucial link to local communities in San Miguel, with the Las Vegas Community Foundation serving as a key partner, raising funds for the non-marketable community outreach portions of the project.
+Elmo Baca, of Las Vegas, New Mexico, is the former Executive Director of the Las Vegas New Mexico Community Foundation, bringing decades of experience in revitalization and historic preservation.
+A former Board chairman of the New Mexico Humanities Council, he is interested in cultural heritage, arts and cultural districts, and architecture.
+He provides a crucial link to local communities in San Miguel County, with the Las Vegas Community Foundation serving as a key partner, raising funds for the non-marketable community outreach portions of the project.

 Terry Harris, based in Kansas, is Director of Green-G Network and NM REIZE, and has been developing a regional regenerative network.
 This work involves assisting in the development of biochar and carbon credit markets, which link the Rocky Mountains and the Great Plains.
 Terry has thirty years of experience in rural economic development.
 He has worked in renewable energy development for the last decade and was a cofounder of the Green-G Network and NM REIZE, coordinating regenerative industries.

-Ryan Letoureau is a founding partner in the Grain Ecosystem based in Boston, MA.
+The Grain Ecosystem is based in Boston, MA.
 Grain is the premier developer of carbon credits and waste-to-market valuation in the US.
-Their platform provides a systematic valuation platform and means of documenting that system recovery goals are attained, sustained, and monetized, providing a sustainable and verifiable stream of ecological, social, and economic benefits.
+Their platform provides a systematic valuation framework and means to document that system recovery goals are attained, sustained, and monetized, thereby providing a sustainable and verifiable stream of ecological, social, and economic benefits.

 Roseanna Vitiello, founder of the Place Bureau, London, England.
 They are a research, strategy, and design studio that defines new frontiers for community development in diverse places around the world.
 Combining expertise in urban research, strategic foresight, cultural placemaking, and spatial storytelling, Roseanna and colleagues shape resilient places that are alive with meaning, character, and community.
 We intend Regional Regeneration to be a demonstration project with global impact.
-Roseanna and her team provide links to the cutting edge of what is happening in Europe and around the globe in community building and developing regenerative socio-ecological systems.
+Roseanna and her team provide links to the cutting edge of community building and the development of regenerative socio-ecological systems across Europe and around the globe..

-We are working with Dr. Chonggang Xu and associates at the Los Alamos National Labs on carbon balance studies to determine the optimal forestry and land management and restoration practices in the Sangre de Cristo Mountains of northern New Mexico.
+We are working with Los Alamos National Labs on carbon-balance studies using their supercomputers to model the optimal forestry, land management, and restoration practices in the Sangre de Cristo Mountains of northern New Mexico.